whatthejeff/nyancat-phpunit-resultprinter/README.md

 ## Acknowledgements

-The Nyan Cat Result Printer for PHPUnit was __heavily__ inspired by the glorious [mocha/nyan.js](https://github.com/visionmedia/mocha/blob/master/lib/reporters/nyan.js).
+The Nyan Cat result printer for PHPUnit was __heavily__ inspired by the glorious [mocha/nyan.js](https://github.com/visionmedia/mocha/blob/master/lib/reporters/nyan.js).

 ## License

-Nyan Cat Result Printer for PHPUnit is licensed under the [MIT license](LICENSE).
+The Nyan Cat result printer for PHPUnit is licensed under the [MIT license](LICENSE).